-Bulldogs, including French Bulldog, seem to have this problem more than other breeds.
+Bulldogs, including French bulldogs, seem to have this problem more than other breeds.
 This article will take you through all the different reasons and repercussions of French Bulldog licking paws.

 Why is my French Bulldog biting his feet?

 French Bulldog licking feet is a pretty common sight.
 However, persistent Frenchie paw licking can lead to rashes, redness, and skin irritation.
-This could mean your pet is uncomfortable already.
+This could mean your pet is already uncomfortable.

 The licking may have started because of boredom which would have become a habit.
-They find it relax and sometimes satisfying.
+They find it relaxing and sometimes satisfying.

 In addition to boredom, separation anxiety can also make your dog lick its paws.
 So, if you leave your dog for too long, more chances are that it might be licking its paw.

 Additionally, canines regularly lick their paws, legs, and tail to remove dust and debris.
 It is a healthy behavior which means your dog wants to be clean.
 It is their version of self-grooming.